coveooss/coveo-python-oss/coveo-functools/README.md

 Did you notice any flex-related boilerplate in the snippet above?
 No?
 Good! :)

-Here's how you can use flex's deserializer to bend the furious API's response into your perfect python classes:
+Here's how you can use the flex deserializer to bend the furious API response into your perfect python classes: